wilkersoh/dayfruit/README.md

 > Warning: Can't perform a React state update on an unmounted component.
 This is a no-op, but it indicates a memory leak in your application.
 To fix, cancel all subscriptions and asynchronous tasks in a useEffect cleanup function.
 - login hit inside LoginForm signupWithCustom - auth - setUser cause error

-# Social Sharer
-1. Same Image for Sharing (Shop Image).
-2. In Category, Add "new" for latest product. (after one day it will be remove)

-# Todo List after Completed All
-- upload project to cloud
-- buy domain name
-- google Map ||  MapBox
--  Testing sharer button in facebook with image meta

 # Mind PlayGround
 - How to get category and able select one of them in form fruit
 1. create category and store in database category collection